NNPDF/nnpdf/README.md

 selected, while the content of `nnpdfcpp/data` folder will be copied to the `data_path` set in nnprofile.yaml.

-### NNPDF paths and URLS

-The paths that various codes (such as `nnfit` and `validphys`) will use to find and write resources, as well as the URLS to upload and download them are defined in a `nnprofile.yaml` file.
-By default, it is stored in the `libnnpdf` install prefix, under `<libnnpdf install prefix>/share/NNPDF/nnprofile.yaml`.
-For binary packages, the `libnnpdf` install prefix is simply the path of the conda environment where the packages is installed.
-The paths and URLs can be
-modified: This can be useful to make the code work under specific cluster configurations, for example to avoid excessive I/O in NFS mounts.
-However, do not do it by editing the `nnprofile.yaml` file in the default location, since it will be overwritten every time that `libnnpdf` is installed.
-Instead copy it to some other location, make the changes you wish, and define an `NNPDF_PROFILE_PATH` environment variable pointing to your modified file.
-For example, you could write in your `.bashrc`: ```shell export NNPDF_PROFILE_PATH=/home/user/mynnprofile.yaml ```

 ## Using the code

 ### Runcard